stonerlab/Stoner-PythonCode/README.md

 Teh current development version is 0.7.
 Features of 0.7 include

+> -   Replace older AnalyseFile and PlotFile with mixin based versions
+>     AnalysisMixin and PlotMixin
+> -   Addition of Stoner.Image package to handle image analysis
 > -   DataFolder now defaults to using :pyStoner.Util.Data
 > -   DataFolder has an options to skip iterating over empty Data files
 > -   Further improvements to :pyStoner.Core.DataFile.setas handline.